mcjauregui72/CNN_MedImageClassification/README.md

 ## Potential Next Steps

-The accuracy results for the ensemble_model were especially low.
-It is unusual for an ensemble model that combines its submodels' output to have lower accuracy than its individual submodels.
-Such results can indicate an issue with prediction averaging, if the models' outputs are raw logits or probabilities.
+The accuracy results for ensemble_model were noticeably low.
+It is unusual for an ensemble model that combines its submodels' output to have lower accuracy than its submodels.
+Such results can indicate an issue with how predictions were averaged, if the models' outputs are raw logits or probabilities.
 Because the two classification models are generating averageable probabilities, however, averaging errors are not at play.

-Likewise, we can rule out the possibility that the model was trained using pseudo-lables rather than true labels, since we explicitly specified the relevant true lables as the validation_data.
+Likewise, we can rule out the possibility that the model was trained using pseudo-lables rather than true labels, since we explicitly specified the relevant true labels as the validation_data.
 Pseudo-labeling would have occured if we trained the ensemble model on the submodel predictions as labels, instead of using the true labels.

-Finally, a problem with the evaluation methodology doesn't explain the lower accuracy scores for the ensemble_model.
-The evaluation of the ensemble model wass consistent with how the model was trained (e.g., on averaged predictions).
+Finally, a problem with the evaluation methodology doesn't explain the lower accuracy scores for ensemble_model.
+The evaluation of the ensemble model was consistent with how the model was trained (e.g., on averaged predictions).

 It could be that the two submodels are underperforming or have biases.
-If this is the case, averaging the two submodels' predictions would not necessarily improve performance.
-It's also possible that averaging the submodels' predictions is exacerbating weaknesses in the two models if the models are making similar errors.
+If true, averaging the two submodels' predictions would not necessarily improve performance.
+It's also possible that averaging the submodels' predictions exacerbated weaknesses in the two models if the models made similar errors.

 Overfitting or underfitting could also be a factor.
-Averaging the predictions of models that overfit the training data could result in poor generalization to unseen data.
-Averaging predictions could also be problematic if the submodels are underfitting the training data, because the averages could be failing to capture complex patterns.
+Averaging predictions from overfitting models could result in poor generalization to unseen data.
+Averaging predictions could also be problematic if the submodels were underfitting, failing to capture complex patterns.

 It may be the case that simple averaging is not appropriate when ensembling first_model and second_model.
 Averaging predictions when one model submodel is significantly better than the other can dilute the effectiveness of the stronger model.
-Using weighted averaging instead of simple averaging might be called for in this case.
+In such situations, ensembling using weighted averaging instead of simple averaging could improve performance.
 A possible next step could be ensembling first_model and second_model with weighted averages.